-In this blog, we have discussed the idea of hashing and hash tables.
+In this blog, we discussed the idea of hashing and hash tables.
 Now we will discuss the design and properties of popular hash functions used in data structures and algorithms.

+Now there is another situation.
+Whatever hash function we choose, there is always a chance of collision i.e. several keys may get mapped into the same slot no matter what hash function we use.
 Overall, no hash function can map all possible sets of keys without collisions.
-If the mapping is uniform, the number of keys is n, hash table size is m, then each location will have approximately n/m keys mapped into it.
+If the mapping is uniform, the number of keys is n, hash table size is m, then each slot will have approximately n/m keys mapped into it.

 If keys are real numbers between 0 and 1, one way to create a hash function is to multiply each key by m and round off to the nearest integer to get an index between 0 and m-1.
 This hash function can be represented as h(k) = ⌊km⌋.
 However, this approach has a defect because it gives more weight to the most significant bits of the keys while the least significant bits play no role.
+Due to this, there are high chances of collision.
+Think and explore via some examples!

 Observation 2: To solve the above problem, one solution would be to design a hash function that depends on all the bits of the key.
 How can we do this?
 One idea is to choose a prime number for the table size (m).
 This will ensure that the keys are evenly dispersed between 0 and m - 1.
 It's often a good idea to choose a prime number that is not too close to an exact power of 2.
+Think and explore!

 Observation 3: If the size of the table cannot be adjusted easily to be a prime, we can use this hash function: h(k) =(k mod p) mod m, where p is a prime, and p > m (p should be sufficiently larger than m, but it should be sufficiently smaller than the number of all possible keys).

-Observation 5: As we have already mentioned, no hash function can be suitable for all inputs.
+Observation 5: No hash function can be suitable for all inputs.
 Using primes as described is reasonably safe since most data in practice have no structure related to prime numbers.
 On the other hand, it can be possible in a particular application that one will want to store the results of some experiments made on integers, all of which are of the form c + kp (here, c is some constant).
 In such a scenario, all these keys will have the same hash values if m = p.
 So one idea is to scramble the data one step further, and use a random procedure to select a hash function from a given set of hash functions!

 Most hash functions assume that keys are a set of natural numbers, i.e., N = {0, 1, 2, 3, ....}.
 So, if the keys are not natural numbers, we need to find a way to interpret them as natural numbers.
 For example, in the case of a string, one basic idea is to interpret a string as the sum of the ASCII values of the characters in a string.
 But this idea can create large chances of collision when large number of strings have same sum of the ASCII values of characters.